SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 ```

 This set up gives you both a rabbitmq service and a Management Portal which can be useful for debugging.
-Before connecting to Catamel or the Management Portal a user with administration privileges needs to be configured manually which can be done via CLI.
+Before connecting to the backend or the Management Portal a user with administration privileges needs to be configured manually which can be done via CLI.
 To understand more about setting up rabbitmq please see the documentation at https://www.rabbitmq.com/cli.html.
 If you have followed the set up with docker, the following commands can be executed in the docker container to set up initial users and the management portal.